Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity

 The remainder of this paper is organized as follows.
-Section \ref{preliminary_sec} contains some preliminaries.
-Section \ref{recall} is for preliminaries regarding acylindrically hyperbolic groups, WPD contracting elements, and CAT(0)-cube complexes.
-Section \ref{defining_graph} presents preliminaries on defining graphs of Artin groups.
-Section \ref{artin_group} presents facts on standard parabolic subgroups of Artin groups and prove a lemma on intersections of standard parabolic subgroups and their conjugates in Artin groups.
-Section \ref{abs_clique} treats clique-cube complexes.
-Section \ref{join} deals with the definition of joins of graphs and some related properties.
+Section~\ref{preliminary_sec} contains some preliminaries.
+Section~\ref{recall} is for preliminaries regarding acylindrically hyperbolic groups, WPD contracting elements, and CAT(0) cube complexes.
+Section~\ref{defining_graph} presents preliminaries on defining graphs of Artin groups.
+Section~\ref{artin_group} presents facts on standard parabolic subgroups of Artin groups and gives a lemma on intersections of standard parabolic subgroups and their conjugates in Artin groups.
+Section~\ref{abs_clique} treats clique-cube complexes.
+Section~\ref{join} deals with the definition of joins of graphs and some related properties.
 In Section~\ref{matrix}, we prepare some operations on matrices over a group, which are used when we construct a WPD contracting element in Section~\ref{main_proof}.
 In Section~\ref{clique}, we introduce reduced clique-cube complexes and study the local geometry.
-In Section \ref{main_proof}, we state Theorem~\ref{main-4} which contains Theorem~\ref{main} and adds information, and prove it.
-Our main task is to construct a candidate WPD contracting element and show that it really is a WPD contracting element.
-Also we show Corollaries \ref{main2} and \ref{main3}.
+In Section~\ref{main_proof}, we state Theorem~\ref{main-4} which contains Theorem~\ref{main} and adds information, and prove it.
+Our main task is to construct a candidate WPD contracting element and show that it is really a WPD contracting element.
+We also prove Corollaries~\ref{main2} and \ref{main3}.
 In Section~\ref{example_sec}, we treat an example to aid understanding of Section~\ref{main_proof}.